rmarable/Ec2InstanceMaker/README.md

                         generalPurpose)
 ```

-To encrypt EFS traffic at rest and in flight, set efs_encryption=true.
+To encrypt EFS traffic at rest and in flight, set `efs_encryption=true`.
 Note
 that encryption in transit is not supported under centos6 or ubuntu1404.

 Building an EFS file system will add an extra three minutes to the creation